JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 Certain constructs in the language introduce *scope blocks*, which are regions of code that are eligible to be the scope of some set of variables.
 The scope of a variable cannot be an arbitrary set of source lines; instead, it will always line up with one of these blocks.
-There are two main types of scopes in Julia, *global scope* and *local scope*, the latter can be nested.
+There are two main types of scopes in Julia, *global scope* and *local scope*.
+The latter can be nested.
 The constructs introducing scope blocks are:

 # [](@id man-scope-table)